bpmericle/gluecon-2018-JaC/README.md

         - Action for removed config files: Delete
     - Click "Build Now" in the left menu

-4. Setup **pipeline-lib** Global Library

-    This library is a set of functions that will be available for use in the pipeline.
-The functions live inside the `vars` directory.
-This library also contains the DSL for the job and pipeline creation located in the `src` directory.

-    **Navigate To:** Manage Jenkins > Configure System > Global Pipeline Libraries > Add

-    - Library
-        - Name: pipeline-lib
-        - Default version: master
-    - Retrieval Method
-        - Modern SCM > Git > Project Repository: https://github.com/bpmericle/gluecon-2018-JaC.git

 ## Jobs Created
 1. Hello World Freestyle Job

     **Navigate To:** Jobs > Hello World Job DSL Example

     This job is your typical "Hello World" type of job.
 You input a name, and the job will echo back a greeting in the output log.
-You can find the source code for this job [here](src/main/jobs/hello_world.groovy).
+You can find the source code for this job [here](src/jobs/hello_world.groovy).

-2. Demo Declarative Pipeline
+2. Demo Declarative Pipeline Job

-    **Navigate To:** Pipelines > Declarative Pipeline Example
+    **Navigate To:** Pipelines > Pipeline Example

-    This [multibranch pipeline](https://plugins.jenkins.io/workflow-multibranch) job uses a declarative pipeline to build a demo project.
-You can find the source code for this job [here](src/main/pipelines/declarative_pipeline_demo.groovy) and the demo project source code [here](https://github.com/bpmericle/gluecon-2018-demo-app).
+    This pipeline job uses a declarative pipeline [Jenkinsfile](src/pipelines/Jenkinsfile) definition.

-    By default, the job will not automatically scan the repository for branches that contain a [Jenkinsfile](https://jenkins.io/doc/book/pipeline/jenkinsfile/) (file defining the stages and steps within a pipeline).
-You will need to click the **Scan Multibranch Pipeline Now** link in the left menu, wait a few seconds, then refresh the page.
-You will see a separate pipeline job for each branch of the source code that contains a [Jekninsfile](https://github.com/bpmericle/gluecon-2018-demo-app/blob/master/Jenkinsfile) in the root directory.

 ## Resources
 Below you will find the many resources I have used to aid me in my Jenkins job and pipeline development activities.